benbovy/spherely/docs/install.md

 (Note: you can skip the pre-commit checks with `git commit --no-verify`)

-### Using the latest s2geography version
+### Using the latest S2Geography version

-If you want to compile spherely against the latest version of s2geography, use:
+If you want to compile Spherely against the latest version of S2Geography, use:

  ```sh
  $ git clone https://github.com/paleolimbot/s2geography